 One of the ways COVID-19 spreads is by people coughing or sneezing, causing droplets to transmit from one person to another.
 That is why one of the best ways to protect others is to practise physical distancing.

 Physical distancing means maintaining a distance of at least 1.5m between people wherever possible.
 Every attempt needs to be made to ensure at least a 1.5m distance between employees is achieved and maintained.

-Under directions from the Victorian CHO, workplaces may also be required to comply with particular density quotient rules for shared spaces.
+Under Pandemic Orders made by the Victorian Minister for Health, workplaces may also be required to comply with particular density quotient rules for shared spaces.